byterubpay/byterub-site/_posts/2017-06-18-logs-for-the-Community-meeting-held-on-2017-06-18.md

 **\<rehrar>** but that's not up to me, I guess. :)
 **\<sgp\_>** @pumppp news later about that
 **\<pumppp>** +1
-**\<sgp\_>** I want to discuss some local activity going on with Monero in June and July.
-It is important that local communities exist to discuss Monero.
-These groups make it easier for new members to learn about Monero in a more personal setting.
+**\<sgp\_>** I want to discuss some local activity going on with ByteRub in June and July.
+It is important that local communities exist to discuss ByteRub.
+These groups make it easier for new members to learn about ByteRub in a more personal setting.
 **\<sgp\_>** There should be a meeting next week in Edinburgh, UK on June 22 or 23.
 The meetup is approaching quickly, and I still need to plan the last details.
 If anyone knows someone from this area, please let me know after the meeting.
 There were some logistical issues when trying to coordinate with their local Bitcoin group that only became apparent after I had committed to going there :/
 **\<bgmrkbtc>** what do you envision from local meetups? just sit and discuss? or presentations?
 **\<dEBRUYNE>** Imo it'd be prudent to sent back overfunded XMR to the core-team's donation address, such that they can contribute in future proposals as well
 **\<sgp\_>** There will be a meetup in Dublin, Ireland on June 26.
 I am still choosing the location https://www.meetup.com/Bitcoin-Dublin/events/240152422/ (edited)
 **\<sgp\_>** There will be a meetup in Barcelona, Spain on July 10.
 **\<sgp\_>** There will be a meetup in Brussels, Belgium on July 12 https://www.meetup.com/Blockchain-Brussels/events/240786181/ (edited)
-**\<thefuzzstone>** Yep, agree about local communities (I'm form Monero-RU team), at July at /r/Monero will be publish our next report about our work
+**\<thefuzzstone>** Yep, agree about local communities (I'm form ByteRub-RU team), at July at /r/ByteRub will be publish our next report about our work
-**\<sgp\_>** There will be a meetup in Berlin, Germany on July 13 https://www.meetup.com/Monero-Berlin/events/240704245/ (edited)
+**\<sgp\_>** There will be a meetup in Berlin, Germany on July 13 https://www.meetup.com/ByteRub-Berlin/events/240704245/ (edited)
 **\<rehrar>** The new website will have an Events page where all of these can be put on and updated easily, btw. :)
 **\<sgp\_>** And those are all I know about for now :)
 **\<Skorpion7777>** Meetup in berlin.
 Thats awesome!